Ohio Workers’ Compensation

 As one of the few self-insured PEOs in the state, GMS has control over what discounts are offered, all while complying with the Bureau’s regulations.

 Benefits Of Self-Insured Workers’ Compensation

-The self-funded approach to workers’ compensation offers a number of benefits to your business, including:
+The self-funded approach to workers’ compensation offers several benefits to your business, including:

 Lower Your Risk Of Workers’ Compensation Claims

 We can help you lower your workers’ compensation rate through cost containment and loss prevention strategies.
-By helping you reduce the risk of accidents and potential claims, you can receive a rate that is much lower than what the Bureau will offer.
+By helping you reduce the risk of accidents and potential claims, you can receive a much lower rate than what the Bureau will offer.